LoL accounts restocked

 MMR stands for Matchmaking Rating.
 It is the hidden skill number the system uses to decide your matches and calculate LP gains for every ranked game you play.
 Your visible rank, whether it is Silver II or Diamond IV, is just a simplified summary of this number.
 The rank only moves when you cross an LP threshold.
 Your MMR updates every single game, win or lose, and the system treats it as the real number, not your rank badge.

 Players who hit that wall often start over on a fresh lol smurf where MMR begins clean from placement.
+And if you are weighing whether the old account is worth keeping, the account value calculator puts a market price on it in about a minute.

 Hidden MMR vs. Your Displayed Rank

 Most players use these two words interchangeably, but they are different systems.
-Your displayed rank is the Silver II or Gold IV badge you see on your profile, and it only moves when you accumulate enough LP to promote or when you lose enough to demote.
+Your displayed rank is the Silver II or Gold IV badge you see on your profile, and it only moves when you rack up enough LP to promote or when you lose enough to demote.
 Your MMR moves after every single game.
 This is why two players in the same rank can have completely different climb speeds.
 One gets +24 LP per win and loses only −16, climbing out of the division in a week.
 The other grinds +13 and −22 for a month without moving.
 Same rank on paper, very different hidden ratings.
 If you want to see whether your hours invested tell the same story, the Wasted on LoL tracker shows how your playtime compares to median at every rank.

 How LP Gains Actually Work

 When you gain 14 LP per win and lose 22, your MMR is sitting below your visible rank.
 The matchmaking system has decided you belong a tier lower, and the LP math reflects that gap.
 Take a Gold IV player with Silver II MMR.
 Matchmaker pairs them against Silver opponents, so wins look easy on paper and pay small while losses look like upsets and hit hard.
 The pattern keeps pulling your rank down toward your MMR until both line up again.
 Some players call this MMR hell, though nothing about it is secret or rigged.
 It is just matchmaking math doing its job.
-Closing that gap requires roughly a 60% winrate across 30-40 games.
+Closing that gap takes roughly a 60% winrate across 30-40 games.
 The first 10 feel slow because LP gains stay stuck around +14.
 By game 30, if the winrate holds, gains drift up to +20 or +22 and the visible rank starts moving again.

 Three things make this faster.
 Play champions you already know, now is not the time to learn new picks.
 Duo with a friend who is a division above you on a hot streak, since higher lobby MMR means bigger LP gains for you.
 And stop playing after two or three losses in a row, tilt costs you more MMR than any single bad game would.
 Server matters too.
 EUW and KR run tighter LP gains on average because more players are stuck in Gold through Diamond and competition is sharper.
 NA is lighter, with looser lobbies outside the top tiers.
 The same MMR produces different LP patterns depending on where you play.